Skip to main content

 1. Are there programs that help independent study staff keep track of attendance, grades, and other records?

 Yes.
-There are many programs that can track pupil growth and can be integrated with attendance accounting systems used by LEAs.
+There are many programs that can track student growth and can be integrated with attendance accounting systems used by LEAs.
 The CDE does not promote or approve attendance accounting programs or systems by outside vendors.
 While reaching out to other LEAs for data management programs, or attending related workshops offered by the California Consortium for Independent Study External link opens in new window or tab. may prove helpful in learning about additional recordkeeping resources, statute requires that attendance forms and procedures, including those used for independent study attendance accounting used by school districts and county offices of education be approved by the CDE.

-The CDE’s Principal Apportionment Data Collection software is used by LEAs to report pupil attendance to calculate funding for the Local Control Funding Formula.
+The CDE’s Principal Apportionment Data Collection software is used by LEAs to report student attendance to calculate funding for the Local Control Funding Formula.
 Additional information is available on the CDE Principal Apportionment Data Collection web page.

-There is no additional dedicated funding for LEA digital assignment tracking systems; however, LEAs may use any revenue source that would permit the purchase of a system that would reduce staff workload related to accounting for a pupil’s work and participation.
+There is no additional dedicated funding for LEA digital assignment tracking systems; however, LEAs may use any revenue source that would permit the purchase of a system that would reduce staff workload related to accounting for a student’s work and participation.

 In the Student Absence Summary File in CALPADS, this information would be reported in the following fields:

-• 13.21—NonADA-Generating Independent Study Days
+• 13.21—NonADA: Generating Independent Study Days

-• 13.22—ADA-Generating Independent Study Days
+• 13.22—ADA: Generating Independent Study Days

-• 13.21—NonADA-Generating Independent Study Days—14
+• 13.21—NonADA: Generating Independent Study Days—15

-• 13.22—ADA-Generating Independent Study Days—0
+• 13.22—ADA: Generating Independent Study Days—0

 Return to Top